Using Docker

 Supported Base Images

-Most modern Docker images are supported, with some limitations:
+Most modern Docker images are supported:

 - Ubuntu 22.04 and newer base images are fully supported